inbo/data-publication/datasets/bird-tracking-gull-occurrences/metadata.md

 * 2013: 5 HG nesting on the roof of the Vismijn in Ostend and 22 LBBG nesting in the port of Zeebrugge.
 * 2014: 8 HB nesting on the roof of the Vismijn in Ostend, 1 HG and 24 LBBG nesting in the port of Zeebrugge, and 3 HG feeding on the Visserskaai in Ostend (using a small cannon net).
 * 2015: 9 HG nesting on the roof of the Vismijn in Ostend, 13 LBBG nesting in the port of Zeebrugge, and 16 LBBG nesting in Vlissingen-Oost.
+* 2016: 11 HG and 6 LBBG nesting on the roof of the Vismijn in Ostend, 13 LBBG nesting in the port of Zeebrugge, and 18 LBBG nesting in Vlissingen-Oost.

 ### Sampling description

 The birds are tracked with the University of Amsterdam Bird Tracking System (UvA-BiTS, http://www.uva-bits.nl).
-The system has been described in detail in Bouten et al. 2013.
+The system is described in detail in Bouten et al. 2013.
 The lightweight, solar powered GPS trackers periodically record the 3D position and air temperature, and can be configured to collect body movements with the built-in tri-axial accelerometer as well.
-The system allows us to remotely set or change a measurement interval per tracker: the actual interval between measurements is provided in `samplingEffort` as `secondsSinceLastOccurrence`.
+The system allows to remotely set or change the measurement interval per tracker: the actual interval between measurements is provided in `samplingEffort` as `seconds_since_last_occurrence`.

 The data are stored on the tracker, until these can be transmitted automatically and wireless to a base station using the built-in ZigBee transceiver with whip antenna.
 This receiver is also used to receive new measurement settings.
 The spatial range for this communication is restricted to the location of the base station (or antenna network), which is placed near the colony.
 Data cannot be retrieved from birds that do not return to the colony with the base station.
-For 3 of the 101 birds fitted with trackers no data were obtained and their `organismID`s (`L909374`, `5331094 ARNHEM`, `L909202`) will thus not be found in the dataset.
-At the time of publication most individuals (88%) were tracked for more than 10 days and 41% for more than 100 days.
-The longest tracking period is 838 days (a HG with `organismID` `H903185`).
+For 4 of the 149 birds fitted with trackers no data were obtained (all LBBG) and their `organismID`s (`L909202`, `L907253`, `L909374`, `L907411`) will thus not be found in the dataset.
+At the time of publication 92% of the individuals were tracked for more than 10 days and 46% for more than 100 days.
+The longest tracking period is 1202 days (a HG with `organismID` `H903185`).

 Data received by the base stations are automatically harvested, post-processed, and stored in a central PostgreSQL database at UvA-BiTS (http://www.uva-bits.nl/virtual-lab), which is accessible to the involved researchers only.
-We periodically export the tracking data to CartoDB for visualization purposes (see the External datasets section), removing test records and flagging outliers.
+The tracking data are exported, cleaned, and enriched for further use (https://github.com/inbo/bird-tracking-etl) on a monthly basis.

-To create the Darwin Core Archive, we extract the data from the database and standardize these to Darwin Core using an SQL query (https://github.com/LifeWatchINBO/data-publication/blob/master/datasets/bird-tracking-gull-occurrences/mapping/dwc-occurrence.sql).
-The dataset is documented, published via our IPT (http://dataset.inbo.be/bird-tracking-gull-occurrences), and registered with the Global Biodiversity Information System (http://www.gbif.org/dataset/83e20573-f7dd-4852-9159-21566e1e691e).
+To create this published version of the dataset, we standardize the data to Darwin Core using an R script (https://github.com/inbo/data-publication/blob/49d37a/datasets/bird-tracking-gull-occurrences/mapping/dwc-occurrence.Rmd), document and (re)publish the dataset on our IPT (http://dataset.inbo.be/bird-tracking-gull-occurrences), and have it harvested by the Global Biodiversity Information System (http://www.gbif.org/dataset/83e20573-f7dd-4852-9159-21566e1e691e).
 Issues or remarks regarding the data or this procedure can be reported at https://github.com/LifeWatchINBO/data-publication/tree/master/datasets/bird-tracking-gull-occurrences

 To extract data from one individual, one can use `organismID`, which contains the unique metal leg ring code of each bird.
 Tracker IDs are provided in `dynamicProperties` as `device_info_serial`.
-For an overview of all GPS trackers and the individual birds these are mounted on, see https://inbo.cartodb.com/u/lifewatch/tables/bird_tracking_devices/public.
+This field also contains the catch location of the bird (`catch_location`) and the tracking start date (`tracking_started_at`).

 ### Quality control description

-See the section Sampling description for more details: our import procedure (https://github.com/LifeWatchINBO/bird-tracking/blob/master/cartodb/import-procedure.md) and standardization to Darwin Core (https://github.com/LifeWatchINBO/data-publication/blob/master/datasets/bird-tracking-gull-occurrences/mapping/dwc-occurrence.sql) are publicly documented.
+See the section Sampling description for more details: the full processing of the data is publicly documented at https://github.com/inbo/data-publication/blob/49d37a/datasets/bird-tracking-gull-occurrences/mapping/dwc-occurrence.Rmd

 ### Method step description